The Strike (1904 film): Distribution

 The première of the film took place at the Grand Cinématographe Américain in Rouen on 29 September 1904.
 The film was further distributed by Pathé Frères in Spain under the title La Huelga, and in the United Kingdom and the United States under the title The Strike.
 In the latter country, it was also distributed by the Kleine Optical Company, the Edison Manufacturing Company, and the Lubin Manufacturing Company.

-According to Richard Abel, The Strike was one of the few films shown in America at the time representing labor unrest.
+According to Richard Abel, The Strike was one of the few films shown in the United States at the time representing labor unrest.
 He notes that when it was screened in December 1904, in Boston, "the film was watched with deep interest, ending in applause".
 He also mentions that the film received good notices in the 1904 reports of the Keith movie theatre managers of Cleveland and New York.